 Rouen

 Office space for sale - Rouen 76 Are you looking for an opportunity near Rouen, in the Seine-Maritime region?
 We've got just what you're looking for: a physiotherapy practice.
 The property This fully refurbished practice is ideally located on a busy square, in the heart of a commercial zone and in a zone franche urbaine, offering tax benefits and exemptions.
 What's more, the environment is mixed, with a strong residential component and several high-rise buildings, guaranteeing a constant flow of patients.
-In addition, the patient base is well-developed: the practice benefits from such local visibility and reputation that most appointments are booked directly, without systematic recourse to booking platforms.
+In addition, the patient base is well-developed: the practice enjoys such local visibility and reputation that most appointments are booked directly, without systematic recourse to booking platforms.
 No work is required, and all loans and leases have been repaid.
 The structure is backed by an SCI, which can also be taken over.
-Additional information - The current team includes 2 physiotherapists as assistants - Possibility of opening a third position - The practice has a waiting list of around 7 months Financial data For this practice buyout opportunity, the selling price is 70,000 euros.
+Additional information - The current team includes 2 physiotherapists as assistants - Possibility of opening a third position - The practice has a waiting list of around 7 months Financial data For this practice buyout opportunity, the selling price is 50,000 euros.
 Sales: approx. €245,000 Profile sought Physiotherapist qualified in France or the European Union, registered or eligible for registration with the Ordre.
 Contact us on: 06 30 19 54 06 or by e-mail at [email protected].
 Ad reference : 12065 Find over 4,000 healthcare job offers on our Jober Group website and mobile application.
-Benefit from a network of 1,000 partners throughout France, a team of recruitment experts at your service, and a totally free service that 99% of our candidates are satisfied with.
+Take advantage of a network of 1,000 partners throughout France, a team of recruitment experts at your service, and a totally free service that 99% of our candidates are satisfied with.

 See all available offers for this category